Pakistan National Commission for Minorities: Criticism

 The Ahmadiya were excluded from the Commission.
 A resolution seeking their inclusion was submitted in the Pakistan assembly in which it is said that the Ahmadiya to be included in the Commission, if their top leaders submits that the Ahmadiyas are non Muslims.

-The Hindu Sudhar Sabha criticized the commission for excluding Scheduled castes Hindus, who constitute majority of the Hindu community.
-Peter Jacob, the Catholic director of the Centre for Social Justice said that the minority commission is under the Ministry of Religious Affairs and have no statutory powers.
+Advocate Sarwan Kumar Bheel is a Scheduled Caste rights activist who has highlighted the need for representation of the Scheduled Caste community in the National Commission for Minorities in Pakistan.
+He believes that many of the issues faced by minorities in Pakistan are connected to the Scheduled Caste community, which is often ignored in various decision-making processes and institutional frameworks, The Hindu Sudhar Sabha criticized the commission for excluding Scheduled castes Hindus, who constitute majority of the Hindu community, Peter Jacob, the Catholic director of the Centre for Social Justice said that the minority commission is under the Ministry of Religious Affairs and have no statutory powers.
 He added that the formation of the minority commission was supposed to be formed as an act of parliament.

 Another criticism is about the inclusion of two Muslim members in the a commission for religious minorities.
 Religious Minority leaders questioned that if non-Muslims cannot be part of the Council of Islamic Ideology, then why include Muslim members in the minority commission.